the-deep/deep-experiments/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Ask Stefano for a AWS user account and a new Notebook instance on AWS.
+The notebook instance will be created in the region ``us-east-1``, switch to this
+region if you don't find your instance.
 The notebook instance comes with the repo already cloned.

 Once it is ready, start the instance and click on *Open Jupyter*.